“Cuba is just one giant grapevine; you just gotta find out who heard what.”

 Try not to get frustrated when one person, or three or four, doesn’t know the information you’re looking for or changes their tale when you ask them again.
 What’s more, if you don’t have a receipt or something written down, don’t worry about it; a verbal reservation is often enough, especially when you’re the only foreigner.
 There is a system, as confusing as it may be, and you’re just its latest mark.

 The one thing I kept running into a wall with during my Cuban travel research was transportation.
 To efficiently travel around, first you must buy an offline map.
-I used & would recommend the Galileo app for your phone, not forgetting to download the map for Cuba.
+I used & would recommend the Guru Maps app for your phone, not forgetting to download the map for Cuba.
 You cannot download or update any iPhone apps from Cuba, as of August 2016, so this must be done before your flight.

 Some people may think that Cuba is expensive, and you’re basically right— except the times when you’re not.
 Because in this country there is the insanely cheap option of taking local transport.
 If you’re budget-minded and have the Cuban time and strength of will to endure it, then this can lower your budget significantly.
 If you want to take any local transport, you have to speak at least basic Spanish and be familiar with the Cuban accent.

 However, I found that taking local transport as a young, obviously non-Cuban woman, garnered me a lot of unwanted states of animosity.
 I can’t tell if it helped to travel around with a guy who looked Cuban.
 If given the choice again, I would generally always opt for the tourist-oriented transport.
 As tourists, we can only ride in vehicles licensed to transport tourists, and we can only use shared taxis or the Víazul buses for long-distance travel, both of which are relatively expensive, though usually reliable.